oneeve8/kobble-data/content/videonarrativehowto.md

 In this video, you will learn the following:
 You will be given a brief introduction to Kobble

-You will learn how to dra
+You will learn how to drag and drop links from the internet into a Kobble

 You will learn how to create a:
 GitHub Repo